ontoportal/documentation/docs/_ontologies/submitting_ontologies.md

 Information on submitting ontologies via the API is provided at the <a href="http://data.bioontology.org/documentation#OntologySubmission">BioPortal API documentation on submissions</a>, or in your own OntoPortal installation's API documentation.

-## Manually using the Ruby console
+## Manually reparsing using the Ruby console

-To manually parse an ontology, you will need to interact with the code using the console after switching to ontoportal user:
+To manually reparse an ontology, you will need to interact with the code using the console after switching to ontoportal user:

 ```
 # from the bash shell: